Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Conclusions

-Besides showing that the LF inequalities are nonclassical causal compatibility inequalities of the LF DAG---i.e., that the LF no-go theorem \emph{follows} from the LF DAG with any causal prescription under $d$-sep causal modeling---we also showed that the causal marginal problem of Theorem~\ref{thm_LF_DAG} can be considered equivalent to previous formulations of LF no-go theorem~\cite{bongStrong2020,cavalcantiImplications2021}.
-That is, Theorem~\ref{thm_only} states that the LF DAG, under GPT causal modeling, does not impose any extra constraints on compatible probability distributions beyond those imposed by the metaphysical assumptions in previous formulations of LF no-go theorems.
-As such, the LF no-go theorem can be exactly cast as a causal marginal problem using the LF DAG.
-Since the LF DAG with GPT causal modeling constitutes \emph{the most powerful} causal explanation satisfying the fundamental causal principles associated with the LF causal-metaphysical assumptions (see Theorem~\ref{thm_RCA} and Corollary~\ref{corollary_relativistic}), one may interpret the LF DAG as a visual and memorable representation of the LF theorem.
-Mnemonically, the LF DAG with GPT or $d$-sep causal modeling stands in place of the LF causal-metaphysical assumptions, with neither loss nor gain of generality.
+Besides showing that the LF inequalities are nonclassical causal compatibility inequalities of the LF DAG---i.e., that the LF inequalities follow from the LF DAG with any theory prescription under $d$-sep causal modeling---we also showed (Theorem~\ref{thm_only}) that the LF DAG, under GPT causal modeling, does not impose any extra constraints on compatible probability distributions beyond those imposed by the metaphysical assumptions in previous formulations of LF no-go theorems.
+Since the LF DAG with GPT causal modeling constitutes the \emph{most powerful} causal explanation satisfying the fundamental causal principles associated with the LF causal-metaphysical assumptions (see Theorem~\ref{thm_RCA} and Corollary~\ref{corollary_relativistic}), one may interpret the LF DAG as a visual and memorable representation of the LF theorem.
+Mnemonically, the LF DAG with GPT or $d$-sep causal modeling stands in place of the LF causal-metaphysical assumptions.

 Our results also underscore how Extended Wigner's Friend scenarios pose formidable challenges for the field of nonclassical causal inference.
 First, we strengthened the challenge previously presented in Ref.~\cite{cavalcantiImplications2021} (Theorem~\ref{thm_RCA}); that is, we showed that not \emph{only} quantum causal models, but rather \emph{all} $d$-sep causal models are in tension with \RCA\ and \IS.
-Second, our Theorem~\ref{thm_nft} presents a new conundrum for the field: \textit{any} causal structure under \textit{non}classical causal modeling must violate the principle of No Fine-Tuning in order to explain LF inequality violations.
-Notably, Theorem~\ref{thm_nft} further extends beyond \emph{acyclic} causal structures to most (and potentially all) \textit{cyclic} ones.
+Second, our Theorem~\ref{thm_nft} presents a new conundrum for the field: \textit{no} causal structure under \textit{non}classical causal modeling can explain LF inequality violations without violating the principle of No Fine-Tuning.
+Notably, Theorem~\ref{thm_nftcomp} further extends Theorem~\ref{thm_nft} beyond \emph{acyclic} causal structures to most (and potentially all) \textit{cyclic} ones.
 To show this, we developed a generalization of $d$-sep causal modeling---\emph{compositional causal modeling}---adapting the No Fine-Tuning principle to cyclic causal structures, as explained in Sec.~\ref{sec_cyc}.